brittonlaroche/realm-tensorflow/README.md

 http://playground.tensorflow.org/

 The playground application allows you to build and train a neural network in your broswer.
+Following on the heels of the succesful playground application, Google released deeplearn.js in August of 2017 to allow developers to used javascript in the browser to do machine learning.
+In April of 2018 Google took what they had learned from deeplearn.js, and released it into the TensorFlow family by offially releasing TensorFlow.js.

 I chose TensorFlow.js to showcase the power of machine learning with MongDB Atlas and Realm in the Browserfor the following reasons:

 __1. Zero Installation:__ No Drivers / No Installations
 __2. Interactive:__ Its Interactive, you can play with the data.